browserext/browserext.github.io/charter/index.md

-This group will develop specifications, possibly supported by test suites, and my also write notes.
+This group will develop specifications, possibly supported by test suites, and may also write notes.
 The exact list of documents that need to be written to achieve the group's goals is not fully determined at the time of writing this charter,